folio-org/tech-council/NEW_MOD_TECH_EVAL_JIRA.md

-# Technical Evaluation Process JIRA Workflow
+# New Module Technical Evaluation Process JIRA Workflow

 ## Overview
-This document outlines the JIRA Project and Workflow used by the Technical Evaluation Process.
+This document outlines the JIRA Project and Workflow used by the New Module Technical Evaluation Process.

 ### JIRA Project information
-* The project where Technical Evaluation submissions should be created is called [Technical Council Requests](https://issues.folio.org/projects/TCR).
+* The project where New Module Technical Evaluation submissions should be created is called [Technical Council Requests](https://issues.folio.org/projects/TCR).
 * The only available issue type and one that should be used for submissions is "Task".

 ## JIRA Workflow